 "I just purchased insurance this month.
 Was kind of scared at first because it took so long to get a quote.
 But when they came back with a quote, it was $145 cheaper than the company I switched from."

 - Chandra H. via BBB

 Negative Root Insurance Reviews

 "I got hit.
-The other person was at fault, and openly admitted to being at fault.
-Not only did it take 2 weeks for me to figure out no one was calling to answer the filed claim, I had to call daily for a few days to find anyone to take the claim.
-Then, after we get finished, I come to find it is going to be 2-3 months on a clear case before I get paid back.
+The other person was at fault and openly admitted to being at fault.
+Not only did it take two weeks for me to figure out no one was calling to answer the filed claim, I had to call daily for a few days to find anyone to take the claim.
+Then, after we get finished, I come to find it is going to be two to three months on a clear case before I get paid back.
 No wonder the service is so cheap!
 Practically have to walk them through every step of doing their jobs.
 Not worth the price so far."